oceanondawave/zablind/README.md

 C:\Users\<your-user-name>\AppData\Local\Programs\Zalo\<latest-Zalo-version>\resources
 ```

-Copy the `app.asar` file found in that folder into a new folder called `original` in the root of this project (create one first).
+Copy the `app.asar` file and `app.asar.unpacked` folder found in that `resources` folder into a new folder called `original` in the root of this project (create one first).

 Move `zablind.js` and `preload-wrapper.js` from `extracted/main-dist/` into the project root.